2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 Students who have the best chance to gain admission to MIT have done the following:

-• Completed two or more college terms.
+• Completed two or more full-time college terms, but not more than five terms.

 • Earned exceptional grades in their first year at a community college or 4-year university.